Tips for Breast Augmentation RecoveryBody Plastic Surgery

 Feeling Pain after Breast Augmentation Surgery

-It is normal to have mild and manageable breast pain during breast augmentation recovery.
+Having mild and manageable breast pain during breast augmentation recovery is normal.
 However, many patients don’t feel much discomfort after the surgery, and some experience severe pain, especially when they sleep.
 Your pain level after breast augmentation depends on your genetics, pain management strategies, body response to painkillers, and what your surgeon does to minimize post-surgical pain.

 Breast Implant Rupture